 Now, here’s a few details about number one on this list.
 There can be an issue when arriving in San Jose and catching the domestic flight to the Limon airport on the Caribbean side of the country if you don’t plan ahead.

-- At the San Jose airport, there are two flights departing from the domestic terminal each day to Limon.
-During high tourist season (January-March), there might be three.
+- At the San Jose airport, there are two flights departing from the domestic terminal for Limon on Tuesday – Saturday.
+Sunday and Monday there are only one flight a day to Limon.
+During high tourist season (January-March), there might be additional flights added.

-What’s helpful is that when you walk out of the International terminal, the top level where the ticket counters are located, you are on the street level.
+What’s helpful is to know that after you pick up your luggage from baggage claim and walk through the scanners, you will be on the lower level.
+This is the right place for hotel shuttle and taxi pickup.
+But if you are going to walk down to the San Jose Domestic Terminal you will need to go up a level.
+The top level where the ticket counters are located, will place you on the street level.
 Turn left and walk one block down to the domestic terminal.

-Most of the U.S. flights arrive too late at the San Jose airport for you to make the 3:15 pm (last flight) to Limon.
+Most of the U.S. flights arrive too late at the San Jose airport for you to make the 1:50 pm (last flight) Sansa Airline’s flight to Limon.
 Remember, after landing you have to advance through Customs.
-Based on the number of passengers on your flight and the possibility that another flight arrives about the same time, your processing time could be as much as an hour.
+Based on the number of passengers on your flight and the possibility that another flight arrives about the same time, your processing (customs) time could be as much as an hour.
 This is not typical, but you should be prepared for that scenario.

 After you arrive in Limon, you will need transportation down the coast to Cahuita or Puerto Viejo.
 If you are lucky enough to have a friend pick you up, no problem.
 But for most of us, we need to arrange transportation.